hdShang/arxiv-daily/docs/cs-LG/2025-12-17/papers/251215176v1-deer-draft-with-diffusion-verify-with-autoregressive-models.md

 ---
 layout: default
-title: DEER: Draft with Diffusion, Verify with Autoregressive Models
+title: "DEER: Draft with Diffusion, Verify with Autoregressive Models"
 ---

 # DEER: Draft with Diffusion, Verify with Autoregressive Models